BIOGRAPHY

 “DANN ZINN IS A GAME CHANGER, WHO IS TAKING JAZZ IN NEW DIRECTIONS.”

-Zinn’s resume includes working with Allison Miller, Derrick Hodge, Geoffrey Keezer, Joe Henderson, Taylor Eigsti, Terri Lyne Carrington, Jeff Tain Watts, Freddie Hubbard, Chuck Findley, Mary Wells, Martha and the Vandellas, Barry Finnerty, Frank Martin, among many others.
-In addition to his five CDs, Ten Songs, Wish, Grace’s Song, Shangri La, and the newest, Day Of Reckoning, his impressive discography includes over 100 appearances as a featured soloist and sideman on albums with prominent musicians.
-Dann’s performances have spanned international stages including being featured at the San Francisco Jazz Festival, the Monterey Jazz Festival, and the world famous Yoshi’s, where he has played to sold-out crowds.
+Zinn’s resume includes working with Omar Hakim, Rachel Z, Peter Erskine, Mike Stern, Leni Stern, Taylor Eigsti, Terri Lynn Carrington, Allison Miller, Derrick Hodge, Joe Henderson, Freddie Hubbard, Cuong Vu, David Weiss, Dave Eshelman, Chuck Findly, Mary Wells, Martha and the Vandellas, and Barry Finnerty, among many others.
+In addition to his six CDs, Ten Songs, Wish, Grace’s Song, Shangri La, Day Of Reckoning, and his newest, Two Roads, his impressive discography includes over 100 appearances as a featured soloist and sideman on albums with prominent musicians.
+Zinn’s performances have spanned top venues including being featured at the San Francisco Jazz Festival, the Monterey Jazz Festival, New York City's Smalls, and the world famous Yoshi’s, where he has played to sold-out crowds.
 He has garnered critical acclaim from prestigious publications such as DownBeat Magazine, Jazz Times, Jazziz, and local media such as the Oakland Magazine.
-Dann’s other performance history includes television, radio, and multi media videos, and even children’s specials.
+Zinn’s other performance history includes television, radio, and multi media videos, and even children’s specials.

 Dann Zinn has what I’d call a very human sound – it’s personal, articulated, and you can almost imagine what his speaking or singing voice might sound like just from listening to his horn…Even at speed, Zinn is articulate and keeps his tone characterful – not an easy thing to achieve.